salvatoluice/Phase-4-final-project-frontend/README.md

 **ABOUT THE PROJECT.**

-Lux-Hotels  is an internet based hotel accommodation search site  that aims to ensure that hotel-hunting experience has been made easier by providing an extensive range of information on hotels available for accommodation.
+Amazon admin is an ecommerce admin project Admin dashboard that sees it possible foran admin to create products, view, edit and delete any.
+He/she can also view the orders, completed, active, pending or rejected.
+Also, a track of all the customers is kept.

 **BUILT WITH.**

-* CSS
+* Tailwind

 * React.js

-* JSX

-* Netlify

-* Railway.App
+* Syncfusion

+* Deployed on vercel & Railway

-* Ruby on Rails API
+* Ruby on Rails

 **GETTING STARTED.**

-To start of you are required to follow the live link provided in the repository description (Link provided),then go ahead and type in the search section.
+To start of you are required to follow the live link provided in the repository description (Link provided)

 **PREREQUISITES.**

+After cloning the repo, run `$ npm install --legacy-peer-deps`

 Below are the necesities to keep note of while using this web application.